How to get a taxi in Rome: A First-Timer’s Guide

 In Rome, jumping on a taxi amidst the city’s packed streets can feel like an adventure in its own right.
 The same goes if you land in the Capital late at night with no clue how to get to the city center, and the public transport has already stopped working.

-The most important piece of advice we can give you is to plan ahead and get prepared if you can.
-While the city offers plenty of choices in terms of car and bike sharing apps, the taxi options can be quite limited and the wait can also be frustrating.
+The most important piece of advice we can give you is to plan ahead and be prepared.
+While the city offers plenty of choices in terms of car and bike sharing apps, the taxi options can be quite limited and the wait is sometimes frustrating.
+On top of that, not knowing where to begin in terms of how to call a taxi or how to pay can be daunting.
+However, this guide can help you navigate the taxi services in Rome with more ease.

-As soon as you book your flights to the Italian capital city, don’t waste a minute of your precious time: reserve your private transfer in advance
+As soon as you book your flights to Rome, don’t waste a minute of your precious time: book your private transfer in advance.

-Just so you recognise them, the official Italian taxis are painted in white and they should display a registration number and an indication of the basic tariffs on the side.
+Luckily taxis in Rome are uniform and easy to spot.
+The official Italian taxis are all painted in white, and they should display a registration number and an indication of the basic tariffs on the side.

 The symbol of Rome City Council is clearly visible on the front doors and the license should be inside the car, between the front and back seats, on the hand side.
 Other vehicles may be driven by unauthorized people and the fare could therefore be much higher.
 When possible, go to a taxi rank or book a cab by phone.
 In addition, a taxi may be booked for airports, railway stations and hospitals via Radiotaxi.